imaginaryusername/Reusable_specs/reusable_addresses.md

 ***BIP-47 Payment codes***

-[BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki), proposed by Justus Ranvier, is a radically different divergence from the traditional recipient-hand-address-to-sender model.
+[BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki), proposed by Justus Ranvier, is a radical divergence from the traditional recipient-hand-address-to-sender model.
 Rather, recipients publish a single public key any sender can read, and the sender then first publishes a "notification" that tells you recipient of his own public key, either through sending to a public notification address or through offchain channels, followed by an actual funding transaction whose receiving address was derived via Diffie-Hellman to be only identifiable by the sender and recipient.
 If used in an ideal setup, it theoretically offers great improvements at all fronts: Usability is improved due to the use of single identifiers, privacy is great among repeat transacting parties, security is not compromised, and recoverability from seed is possible in the case of public notification.

 When weighed against real life usecases and wallets, BIP47 does, however, present several challenges: